-The good news is that, if you want to know how long it takes to buy a house, this guide will run you through an average home buyers timeline, as well as answering the question - how fast can you buy a house and move in?
+The good news is that, if you want to know how long it takes to buy a house, this guide will run you through an average home buyer's timeline, as well as answer the question - how fast can you buy a house and move in?

 How long does it take for a sale of a house to go through?

 Before you get into the business of buying a new house, chances are you will have to begin the stages of selling a house you currently own.
 Having money from a sale will make the buying process much easier, and will help reduce how long a house sale should take.

 If this is the case, it’s a good idea to clean up your current house so it is as tidy as possible, and potentially order a removal service to help with moving any furniture you want to keep.
 Next, you will need to get the house valued to get a sense of how much money you should be getting.
 This can be done by either going online to check how much similar properties are being sold or recruiting a couple of estate agents to give you a rough estimate.

 You can sell your house yourself, but if you want to avoid the hassle, and have enough money in the bank, you might want to get an estate agent to handle this for you as well.
 Ask your friends and family if they know a good agent, or scour the internet to find the agent with the best performance in your neighbourhood.
 Waiting for the right offer is one of the shortest stages of the moving house timeline, taking an average of 30 days in the UK.Read the Complete Home Moving Checklist